IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 rsync -rav Data_Model dahu:/bettik/login_gricad/
   ```
 To copy data from dahu to your PC:
-- To copy ( becareful there's the dot . which means copy here)
+- To copy ( b ecareful there's the dot . which means copy here)
  ```
 rsync -rav dahu:/bettik/login_gricad/Dossier_bettik .
 ```